 There is an origination fee of 1.069% on loans first disbursed on or after October 1, 2016 and before October 1, 2017.
+On loans first disbursed on or after October 1, 2017 and before October 1, 2018 the origination fee is 1.066%.
 Federal Origination Fees will be deducted from each disbursement.

 Students enrolled for fall and spring receive a maximum of $20,500 annually.